With a new coach at D.C. United, Julian Gressel hopes to rediscover his old ways

 Losada’s choice of formation and tactics will dictate positioning.

-“We’ve spoken a little bit about my role in Atlanta, how I saw it here last year and what I think I need from the players around me to be more effective,” Gressel, a former Providence College star, said.
+“We’ve spoken a little bit about my role in Atlanta, how I saw it here last year and what I think I need from the players around me to be more effective,” said Gressel, a former Providence College star.
 “Those conversations have been pretty good.
 He’s been pretty clear about my role.”

 United needs Gressel to rediscover his game.
 To acquire him, D.C. relinquished more than $1 million in financial considerations, known as allocation money, a hefty figure in MLS circles.